UBC-MDS/tidyplusR/README.md

 Existing features in R and Python ecosystem similar to `tidyplus`
 -----------------------------------------------------------------

--   Data Manipulation
+-   Data Type Cleansing
--   [dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) and [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html) these R libraries have very powerful data wrangling tools but with `tidyplus` user can explicitly perform string processing/ datatype conversion without affecting the overall column type (which is convenient when you have really messed up data with mix of strings and numbers)
+-   R does not have functions that can explicitly perform string processing/ data type conversion without affecting the overall column type.

 -   Missing Value treatment
 -   R doesn't have imputation methods which use `Mode` for missing value treatment, which can be useful for categorical and numeric variables [MICE](https://cran.r-project.org/web/packages/mice/index.html) package in R do provide limited imputation using mean, median, etc.